mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 makestep 1 -1
 ```

-The most important lines here are the `server` line, which set the router's NTP server as the server for the Chrony client on the RPi, the `rtcsync` line, which enables kernel syncrhonisation, every 11 minutes, of the real-time clock, and `makestep 1 -1`, which allows us to make any number of adjustments to the system clock even if the adjustment is larger than a second.
+The most important lines here are the `server` line, which set the router's NTP server as the server for the Chrony client on the RPi, the `rtcsync` line, which enables kernel syncrhonisation, every 11 minutes, of the real-time clock, and `makestep 1 -1`, which lets Chrony make any number of adjustments to the system clock until it's in sync with the server, even if the adjustment is larger than a second.
 The latter configuration is useful because we have established to always sync the time before an experiment, and this may require 'jumps' or steps in time that are larger than a few miliseconds to be made at once.
 The other settings are defaults.

 We use Ansible to install `chrony`, copy off the `chrony.conf` file, and start the Chrony daemon on each headset.
 More on Ansible in [part 4](/synch-live-part-4#sensible-ansible) of this series.